-We also compete with several national and regional companies that primarily provide therapeutic pharmaceutical services to the chronically ill and genetically impaired, many of which also have substantial financial resources.
-Some of these competitors have been in the specialty pharmaceutical industry considerably longer than we have and have secured long-term supply or distribution arrangements for prescription pharmaceuticals necessary to treat certain chronic disease states on price terms substantially more favorable than the terms currently available to us.
+We also compete with several national and regional companies that have substantial financial resources and primarily provide specialty pharmaceutical services to the chronically ill and genetically impaired, such as Accredo Health, Chronimed, Gentiva Health and Priority Healthcare.
+We began to offer specialty pharmaceutical programs in August 2000 with our acquisition of American Disease Management Associates, LLC.
+Although we have experienced substantial growth in the specialty pharmaceutical service area of our business, most of our competitors have been in the business of delivering specialty pharmaceutical services considerably longer than we have and have secured long-term supply or distribution arrangements for prescription pharmaceuticals necessary to treat certain chronic disease states on price terms substantially more favorable than the terms currently available to us.
 As a result of such advantageous pricing, we may be unable to compete with these companies on particular prescription products or in particular disease states.

 Any change in our relationship with managed care organizations providing health and prescription benefits under Tennessee's state health program could reduce our profitability.
-Historically, a majority of our revenues have been derived from providing PBM services in the state of Tennessee to managed care organizations, or MCOs, participating in Tennessee's TennCare (R) program.
-The TennCare (R) program operates under a demonstration waiver from the United States Health Care Financing Agency, which is due to expire on

-December 31, 2001.
+Historically, a majority of our revenues have been derived from providing PBM services in the state of Tennessee to managed care organizations, or MCOs, participating in Tennessee's TennCare(R) program.
+The TennCare(R) program operates under a demonstration waiver from the United States Health Care Financing Agency, which is due to expire on December 31, 2001.
 We provide our ongoing service to those MCOs under this demonstration waiver program.
 If the waiver is not renewed, or we are not chosen to continue to provide pharmacy benefits to enrollees of a successor program, then the failure to provide such services would have a material adverse effect on our financial position and results of operations.
-The ongoing funding for the TennCare (R) program has been the subject of significant discussion at various governmental levels since its inception.
-Should the funding sources for the TennCare (R) program change significantly, our ability to serve those customers could be impacted and would have a material adverse effect on our financial position and results of operations.

 Increases in the price of pharmaceuticals may reduce our revenues.
 Under capitated arrangements, we are responsible for increases in prescription costs, which adversely affects our gross profits.
 In such instances, we may be required to increase capitated contract rates on new contracts and upon renewal of existing capitated contracts.
-However, there can be no assurance that we will be successful in obtaining these rate increases.
+However, we may not be able to obtain these rate increases because of market conditions at the time of such price increases.